Paula S. Apsell: Career

 In 2005, Apsell launched a NOVA spin-off series, NOVAScienceNow hosted first by Dr. Neil De Grasse Tyson and later by technology journalist David Pogue.

 In 2011, in addition to overseeing the NOVA franchise, Apsell taught science communications at the Kavli Institute for Theoretical Physics at the University of California Santa Barbara.

-In October 2018, Paula Apsell received the Lifetime Achievement Emmy Award from the National Association of Television Arts and Sciences.
+In October 2018, Paula Apsell received the Lifetime Achievement Emmys Award from the National Association of Television Arts and Sciences.
 Apsell is the first science journalist to receive this award.

 On May 21, 2019, WGBH announced that Apsell would be named Senior Executive Producer Emerita.
 WGBH also announced an annual scholarship in her name in recognition of Apsell's career achievements in science broadcasting, communication, and education.
 The Paula S. Apsell/WGBH STEM Boston Public School Scholarship will be granted to Boston public school students.
 Following her departure from NOVA, Apsell became CEO of Leading Edge Productions and started producing The Resistance Project, a documentary about Jewish resistance to the Holocaust.

 Apsell is a fellow at the American Association for the Advancement of Science (AAAS) and served a full term on the Smithsonian National Museum of Natural History board.

-Apsell is a widely sought-after speaker, moderator and lecturer at WGBH member stations, universities nationwide, film and science festivals such as Sundance and the Aspen Ideas festival and conferences such as TEDx.
+Apsell is a public speaker, moderator, and lecturer at WGBH member stations, universities nationwide, film and science festivals such as Sundance and the Aspen Ideas Festival and conferences such as TEDx.